Umeshinduranga/EcoEnergy-Solution-Website/README.md

 - Check pageEditor_ST2.html for technical details and validation_ST2.html for validation reports.

 ## Challenges and Lessons Learned
-- **Challenge**: Maintaining a consistent black and purple theme across pages due to team coordination issues.
+- **Challenge**: Maintaining a consistent black and purple colour theme across pages due to team coordination issues.
 - **Solution**: Implemented a shared globle.css file and held weekly syncs for alignment.
 - **Lesson**: Effective communication and version control are essential for collaborative projects.